-What Is Site Stacker — And Is It the Right CRM for Your Ministry?
+What Is Site Stacker — And Is It the Right Ministry Platform for Your Organization?

-If you've been researching CRM platforms for your ministry and stumbled across Site Stacker, you're probably finding a lot of marketing language and very little practical guidance.
-That's because Site Stacker is a niche platform — purpose-built for ministry and nonprofit use — and the number of consultants and implementers who work with it regularly is small.
+If you've been researching ministry CRM and technology platforms for your ministry and stumbled across Site Stacker, you're probably finding a lot of marketing language and very little practical guidance.
+That's because Site Stacker is a purpose-built ministry platform — and the number of consultants and implementers who work with it regularly is small.

 This article is a straightforward overview of what Site Stacker is, what it does well, and how to honestly assess whether it's the right fit for your organization.